openwall-com-au/BootUnlock/README.md

 The result will be the same: a package is going to be created in the "out" directory.

+Alternatively, if you do not want to build the package yourself, you can grab the premade one from the [releases](../../releases) section here.

 To install the package just open it in Finder and follow the installation prompts.